Man presumed dead after snowmobile falls through ice - FortSaskOnline.com

-A man is being presumed dead after a snowmobiling incident.
+An area man is presumed dead after a snowmobiling incident.

-RCMP say that shortly after midnight on Tuesday (Jan.29), they were notified of a possible drowning at Drury Lake, located northwest of Whitehorse, Yukon.
+RCMP say shortly after midnight on Tuesday (Jan.29) they were notified of a possible drowning at Drury Lake, located northwest of Whitehorse, Yukon.

 The Ross River Faro RCMP responded to the scene where two of three people snowmobiling had fallen through the ice.
 One did not make it up.